-- 20. Students must not access director or proxy sites, that circumvent the security measures put in place by the Lambton Kent District School Board. - 21.
-Students must immediately exit any site that is transmitting inappropriate or offensive material.
-Students must immediately report accidental access to such a site to a teacher or school administrator. - 22.
-Students must not encourage the use of controlled substances, such as illegal drugs, alcohol or tobacco.
-Accessing sites promoting such products is considered an unacceptable use. - 23.
-Students must not access or distribute material that advocates prejudice or hatred towards any identifiable group (for example, gender, ethnic, religious, minority etc.). - 24.
-Students must not create, access, download, transmit, store, distribute or print any files, messages or graphics that are profane, harassing, discriminatory, offensive or degrading (this includes posting material on social networking sites). - 25.
-Students must not access, download, store, distribute or print any files, messages or graphics that are illegal or advocate illegal acts, facilitate unlawful activity or are not consistent with the philosophy of the Lambton Kent District School Board. - 26.
-Students must not propagate chain letters or other junk mail. - 27.
-Students must not attempt to hide, disguise or misrepresent their identity as the sender. - 28.
-Students must not cause damage to computers and/or equipment including, but not limited to, computer hardware, keyboard, monitor, mouse, cables. - 29.
-Students must not use LKDSB technology for purposes unrelated to educational and curricular activity. - 30.
-Students must not use inappropriate language in files/filenames or in email communication.
+- 30. Users must act professionally and use language appropriate to the school setting at all times. - 31.
+Users must not access any site that is transmitting inappropriate or offensive material. - a.
+Users must immediately report accidental access to such sites to a school administrator or manager. - 32.
+Users must not encourage the use of controlled substances, such as illegal drugs, alcohol or tobacco.
+Accessing sites promoting such products is considered an unacceptable use. - 33.
+Users must not access or distribute material that advocates prejudice or hatred towards any identifiable group (for example, gender, ethnic, religious, minority, etc.). - 34.
+Users must not create, access, download, transmit, store, distribute or print any files, messages or graphics that are profane, harassing, discriminatory, offensive or degrading. - 35.
+Users must not access, download, transmit, store, distribute or print any files, messages or graphics that are illegal or advocate illegal acts, facilitate unlawful activity, or are not consistent with the philosophy of the Lambton Kent District School Board. - 36.
+Users must not propagate chain letters or other junk mail. - 37.
+Users must not attempt to hide, disguise or misrepresent their identity as the sender. - 38.
+Users must not use inappropriate language in files/filenames, on websites or in email communication.